Oregano oil is easy to make and should be every survivalist’s bug-out bag, first-aid kit, and every self-sustainable home’s bathroom cabinet.

 How To Use Oregano Oil – Externally and Internally

-Apply oregano oil externally as a massage oil to treat muscle and joint pain or apply topically for fungal infections like athlete’s foot, warts, acne, and other skin complaints.
+Apply oregano oil externally as a massage oil to treat muscle and joint pain or topically for fungal infections like athlete’s foot, warts, acne, and other skin complaints.

 When taking oregano oil internally, the first thing to be aware of is that it tastes terrible!
 It should always be diluted for internal use, and mixing it with a carrier oil like coconut or olive oil can help it go down a little easier.
 Honey is also a good way of disguising the taste.